 How to make:

-- Mix the flour, water, eggs and salt;
+- Mix the wheat flour, water, eggs and salt;

 - Then mix the carrot, cabbage and chopped onion;

-- Pour the dough into a skillet with oil, spreading it in a pizza shape;
+- Pour the dough into a frying pan with oil, spreading in the shape of a pizza;

 - After starting to grill, put some stuffing like bacon and turn the dough;